 The first thing you need to do is ensure you have a competent person on hand to go through all the various requirements for your business.

 If you are a small, or a low-risk business, then there is no reason why this competent person can’t be yourself, or perhaps another member of your team.
-Of course, if you have a larger establishment, or you operate what would be deemed as a high-risk business, then the chances are you will be better served buying in expert advice to ensure you are doing everything correctly.
+Of course, if you have a larger establishment, or you operate as a high-risk business, chances are you’ll want to buy in expert advice to ensure you’re doing everything correctly.

 Writing a health and safety policy